-- the Class I directors are Ted Davis, Alexander Herzick, and Robert McNamara, and their terms will expire at the annual meeting of stockholders to be held in 2025; - · the Class II directors are Irene Davis, J. Matthew Mackowski, and Brett Robertson, and their terms will expire at the Annual Meeting; and - the Class III directors are Paul Grossman, Stephen Gunstream, and Alexander Vos, and their terms will expire at the annual meeting of stockholders to be held in 2024.
+- the Class I directors are Ted Davis, Alexander Herzick, and Martha J. Demski, and their terms will expire at the annual meeting of stockholders to be held in 2025; - the Class II directors are Irene Davis, J. Matthew Mackowski, and Brett Robertson, and their terms will expire at the annual meeting of stockholders to be held in 2026; and - the Class III directors are Paul Grossman, Stephen Gunstream, and Alexander Vos, and their terms will expire at the Annual Meeting.